BeardMagics/CustomKill/README.md

 ## ❗ Admin Flagging System
 - Configurable system for adding admin only restrictions
   - Config file of CustomKill.cfg
-  - Configrable to set each category as viewable by all or by admin
+  - Configurable to set each category as viewable by all or by admin
   - Config flag field: `RestrictKillsToAdmin` = `boolean` (true / false)

 ---